 Is it safe to eat blue cheese?

 - Molds produce mycotoxins & aflatoxins.

-- These toxins may affect our respiratory system, in some cases it acst as carcinogens.
+- These toxins may affect our respiratory system, in some cases, it acts as carcinogens.

 - All molds do not produce these toxins.

-The most common food allergy in children’s & adults is milk.
+The most common food allergy in children & adults is milk.
 The main ingredient to make blue cheese is milk.
-Suppose you have milk allergy you need to avoid all the products which contains blue cheese, including yogurt & ice cream.
+Suppose you have a milk allergy you need to avoid all the products which contain blue cheese, including yogurt & ice cream.

-Even consuming the little amount of milk also cause allergic reactions like, vomiting, diarrhea, nausea, skin rashes, shortness of breathing & chest tightness.
+Even consuming a little amount of milk also causes allergic reactions like vomiting, diarrhea, nausea, skin rashes, shortness of breathing & chest tightness.

 Is Blue Cheese Good For Your Health?

 This contains high amount of calories & fats.
 Single Blue cheese contains 8.2 grams of fats, including 5.3 grams of saturated fats.
 These different types of harmful fats affect your cholesterol levels.

 How to treat Blue Cheese Allergy?